-Together with scientists from computer science, medicine, psychology, medical ethics, law and cultural anthropology, it was discussed which potentials and challenges arise in dealing with new assistive systems for the various target groups in nursing care for the elderly.
-Furthermore, the conference offered the opportunity to get to know specific examples of current robot development and to get an impression of the manifold potentials in practice.
-The aim of the conference was to subject care robotics to the following critical ethical reflection:
+Together with scientists from computer science, medicine, psychology, medical ethics, law and cultural anthropology, the Council discusses which potentials and challenges arise in dealing with new assistive systems for the various target groups in nursing care for the elderly.
+Furthermore, the conference offers the opportunity to get to know specific examples of current robot development and to get an impression of the manifold potentials in practice.
+The aim of the conference is to subject care robotics to the following critical ethical reflection:

 - How should a responsible development of human-machine interaction systems be designed?

 - What effects does AI-supported robotics have on the needs of those affected?

 - How does robotics change our social and individual images of people and age?